If you are new to the E-Tree system, please take a moment to read the information below before sending a message.

 The E-Tree is a great tool for networking, finding resources and referrals, and discussing issues such as office policies, insurance-related concerns and legislative issues.
 Please review the following guidelines regarding message content:

-• Refer members to relevant websites for additional information about trainings, etc
+• Refer members to relevant websites for additional information about events, trainings, etc.

 • Maintain a respectful tone towards your colleagues who may hold differing opinions.